hirosystems/chainhook/docs/how-to-guides/how-to-use-chainhook-with-stacks.md

 title: Use Chainhook with Stacks
 ---

-# Use Chainhook with Stacks

-The following guide helps you define predicates to use chainhook with Stacks.
+This guide helps you define predicates to use Chainhook with Stacks.
 The predicates are specified based on `if-this` , `then-that` constructs.

 ## `if_this` Specifications

 The current `stacks` predicates support the following `if_this` constructs:

 Get any transaction matching a given `txid` mandatory argument
 admits:

-- 32 bytes hex encoded type.
+- 32 bytes hex encoded type

 Example: